thejano/laravel-filterable/README.md

 ```

-Then you should create a FilterableClass and some Query Filters to define your rules.
+Then you need to create a FilterableClass and some Query Filters to define your rules.

 <br>

 To remove the pain of creating the classes, already I added some commands.

-- For creating a Filterable class, you should run this command:
+- For creating a Filterable class, you need to run this command:
 ```bash
 php artisan make:filterable PostsFilterable
 ```